cloudera-labs/cloudera-deploy/README.md

 `cloudera-deploy` itself is not an application, but its projects and examples expect to run within an _execution environment_ called `cldr-runner`.
 This _execution environment_ typically is a container that encapsulates the runtimes, libraries, Python and system dependencies, and general configurations needed to run an Ansible- and Terraform-enable project.

 > [!NOTE]
-> It is worth pointing out that you don't _have_ to use a container, but setting up a local execution environment is out-of-scope of `cloudera-deploy`; the projects in `cloudera-deploy` will run in any _execution environment_ like [AWX](https://github.com/ansible/awx)/[Red Hat Ansible Automation Platform (AAP)](https://www.redhat.com/en/technologies/management/ansible).
+> It is worth pointing out that you don't _have_ to use a container, but setting up a local execution environment is out-of-scope of `cloudera-deploy`; the projects in `cloudera-deploy` will run in any _execution environment_, for example [AWX](https://github.com/ansible/awx)/[Red Hat Ansible Automation Platform (AAP)](https://www.redhat.com/en/technologies/management/ansible).
 If you want to learn more about setting up a local execution environment, head over to [cloudera-labs/cldr-runner](https://github.com/cloudera-labs/cldr-runner).

 The `cloudera-deploy` projects and their playbooks are built with the automation resources provided by `cldr-runner`, notably, but not exclusively: